 The Sitecore team is continuously working on enhancing the digital experience of this leading CMS platform by adding new functionalities and incorporating the latest technologies.
 With the introduction of new features, a new product version is released and now Sitecore has stopped supporting the older versions.
 Thus, it is recommended that users must upgrade to a new version to leverage new features and a better version of the Sitecore product.

-However, there are various possible challenges that you might face while migrating your site to the latest version of Sitecore like
+However, there are various possible challenges that you might face with Sitecore upgrade, like:

 - Unavailability of a compatible version of the Sitecore marketplace module